End-to-End Differentiable Learning of a Single Functional for DFT and Linear-Response TDDFT: Theory and Method

 A concise overview of the two-component formulations of DFT and LR-TDDFT is provided here.
 We use $\Gamma, \Lambda, \Theta$ for two-component AO basis functions, $P, Q, R$ for two-component molecular orbitals, and $I, J, K$ / $A,B,C$ for occupied / virtual orbitals.
+Throughout the theory section, scalar quantities are written in ordinary italic type, vectors in bold symbols, and matrices in bold symbols; for example, $\vct{\theta}$ and $\vct{X}_k$ denote vectors, whereas $\mat{F}$, $\mat{D}$, and $\mat{A}_{\vct{\theta}}$ denote matrices.
+Indexed quantities such as $F_{\Gamma\Lambda}$ and $D_{\Gamma\Lambda}$ denote scalar matrix elements.

 The molecular orbitals are expressed in terms of two-component bases,

 where $C_{\Lambda P}$ are the expansion coefficients of the orbital $P$ in the basis $\Lambda$.

 The first-order reduced density matrix is defined as follows: